-Prerequisite, MGMT 205 or permission of the department.
+Prerequisite: MGMT 205 or permission of the department.
 (First semester/3 credits) The purpose of this course is to provide an overview of the contemporary legal and regulatory environment of business.
 Specifically, it relates various laws and regulations to the major business functions such as employment, production, marketing, finance, and international operations.
 The course also provides a brief overview of U.S. political and constitutional systems that are the building blocks of our regulatory environment.

-Mathematics and Computer Science Department
+MATHEMATICS AND COMPUTER SCIENCE DEPARTMENT

-Professors: Elizabeth B. Chang, Paul J. Gowen, M. Elizabeth Mayfield (chair); Associate Professors: Regina Lightfoot, Douglas Peterson; Assistant Professors: W. Randolph Ford, Gary Gillard, Masato Kimura, Jeff Martens, William Pierce, Judith Seymour, Kimberly Tysdal, Timothy Wahls; Instructor: Kira Hamman
+Professors: Elizabeth B. Chang, Paul J. Gowen, M. Elizabeth Mayfield

+Associate Professors: W. Randolph Ford, Regina Lightfoot, Douglas Peterson

+Assistant Professors: Gary Gillard, Masato Kimura, Jeff Martens, William Pierce, Judith Seymour, Kimberly Tysdal

+Instructor: Kira Hamman